Engram (neuropsychology): History

-Later, David A. McCormick and Richard F. Thompson sought the engram in the cerebellum, rather than the cerebral cortex.
+Later in 1984, David A. McCormick and Richard F. Thompson sought the engram in the cerebellum, rather than the cerebral cortex.
 They used classical conditioning of the eyelid response in rabbits in search of the engram.
 They puffed air upon the cornea of the eye and paired it with a tone.
 After a number of experiences associating it with a tone, the rabbits became conditioned to blink when they heard the tone even without a puff.
 One region that David A. McCormick studied was the lateral interpositus nucleus (LIP).
 He found that recordings of neurons in this nucleus revealed activity that mirrored the learning, stimulation of the nucleus elicited the learned response, and lesion of this brain region abolished the response.
 Other members of the Thompson group found that when the interpositus nucleus was deactivated chemically, the conditioned response disappeared; when re-activated, they responded again, demonstrating that the LIP is a key element of the engram for this response.
 This approach, targeting the cerebellum, though successful, examines only basic, automatic responses, which virtually all animals possess.

-A growing body of research justifies the theory of multiple, dissociable memory systems (engrams):

-· Motor Skills: Procedural memories for coordinated actions (e.g., writing, driving), learned gradually through repetition and practice.

-· Conditioned Emotional Responses: Learned affective reactions (e.g., anxiety triggered by a rival’s sight), often linked to classical conditioning pathways.

-· Perceptual Learning: Enhanced ability to distinguish fine differences in sensory input (e.g., differentiating flower or face subtypes).

-· Semantic Memory: Abstract, language-based knowledge of facts and meanings — often uniquely human and more resistant to amnesia.

-· Episodic Memory: Vivid, context-rich recollections of personal experiences, typically acquired in a single event and vulnerable to selective loss in amnesia.

-These systems operate in distinct neural circuits, can dissociate independently in disorders, and vary in acquisition and retrieval dynamics (e.g., gradual vs. one-trial learning).
-Some of these memory systems — most notably semantic memories — are special to humans, while others are shared with many other species.